noteeeeee/blog-example/README.md

 - **DATABASE_NAME**: This is the name of the MySQL database that the application is connecting to.
 In this case, it's set to `app`.

-These environment variables are often used to store configuration settings separately from the codebase.
-This practice allows you to change settings without modifying the code directly, making it easier to manage configurations for different environments (development, production, etc.).
-It's important to keep sensitive information (like passwords and secrets) in environment variables and not hardcode them in the codebase for security reasons.

 ## Developer mode

 Once the dependencies are installed, you can start the application using the following command: